Norbit: Critical response

 Liz Braun of Jam!
 Movies described Norbit as "mostly blubber jokes about how fat Rasputia really is" but said that "the movie is not without genuine laughs.
 Most of those laughs are generated by the other actors."
 In regard to the "terrifying" character Rasputia, she went so far as to say that the film "tends to confirm one's worst suspicions about Murphy and what appears to be his general fear and loathing of women.
 The Rasputia gag gets a little freaky if you think about it too much.
 And you wouldn't want to dwell on how much Thandie Newton looks like a slender boy in her role as Norbit's true love, either.
 So don't."

 Black activists took issue with Eddie Murphy's portrayal of the character Rasputia, calling Norbit "just the latest [film built] around a black man dressing up as an unsophisticated, overweight black woman."
 Film critic MaryAnn Johanson said it was a minstrel show and called it a "hideous stew of bigoted 'humor'".

 The New Yorker film critic Richard Brody praised Murphy's performances saying "playing multiple roles, Murphy unleashes, with a sense of painful revelation, a tangle of rage, cringing fear, furious power, and a sense of perpetual and unresolved outsiderness."
 He rated it 17th of 30 top acting performances of the 21st century.

-Musician Brian Wilson of The Beach Boys called Norbit his favorite movie in a 2007 interview with the Asbury Park Press.

 Director Brian Robbins reacted to the negative reviews claiming that "The only films that get good reviews are the ones that nobody sees.
 I just don't think you can make movies for critics".
 He also defended his star-driven, high-concept movies’ approach to filmmaking, and praised Murphy's performance, saying that "Eddie Murphy plays three amazingly different characters brilliantly.
 How could you not praise that?
 No offense to Alan Arkin, but he couldn't do what Eddie did in 'Norbit.'"

-Jim Emerson of RogerEbert.com agreed that filmmakers like Robbins should ignore critics, and made note of the “ancient analogy about McDonald's and food critics”.
+Jim Emerson of RogerEbert.com criticized Robbins' response, comparing his reaction to the “ancient analogy about McDonald's and food critics”.
 He suggested that Robbins' films "were neither designed for, nor marketed to, people who pay all that much attention to movie critics".
-Nonetheless, Emerson pointed out several of the top-grossing films of 2006 got both good reviews from critics and gained wide audiences.
+Emerson also points out that several of the top-grossing films of 2006 got both good reviews from critics and gained wide audiences.